Aspiring-Writer/_posts/cosar-3.md

 "Just now, sir, I rushed it to you immediately."

-"The Shadow Court thinks we need assistance with these lessors."
-Rothilion growled.
+"The Shadow Court thinks we need assistance with these lessors," Rothilion growled.

 "Sir?"